bbmokhtari/django-translations/docs/guide/context.rst

        langs=['de']
    )

-To initialize a ``Context`` for an instance and some relations of it:
+To initialize a context for an instance and some relations of it:

 .. testcode:: guide_init